rc23/next-js-boilerplate/README.md

 Next.js, TypeScript, Styled Components, Jest, Cypress, React Testing Library, ESLint, Prettier, Docker, GitHub Actions/Pages

 Clone this project and use it to create your own Next.js project.
-You can check a Next js templates demo.

 Features: